How to Write SEO Friendly Blog Posts - With A Super Simple 10 Step Checklist!Dec 15, 2021

 Google wants to make sure that the content you create is worthwhile reading.

-They want you to deliver real value to the people using their technology to find the answers to their questions, and they think you need at least 1000 words to do that.
+They want you to deliver real value to the people looking for answers to their questions, and they think you need at least 1000 words to do that (most of the time).

 Don’t get hung up on always creating posts that are 1000 words or more, but make sure that any blog you publish is at least 300 words long.
 Otherwise, Google will have a hard time indexing it and won’t show it to anyone, or in other words, it will never rank.